petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 Hands-on sessions in Supercomputer Essentials.
 Introduction to the key developments in the supercomputer field.

-* RedHat and CentOS operating systems: environment, networking and SSH.
-* Supercomputer job control with BASH and SLURM scripts.
-* CMake compiling platform, use of parallel nodes, A.I. fundamentals and more..."

 ### National Research Nuclear University (MEPhI) • Moscow, Russia